 – Calgary accepts pet waste in its residential green bin program as long as it’s contained in a compostable bag.
 Strict testing to meet Canadian Council of Ministers of the Environment Guidelines for Compost Quality is also conducted to ensure the compost is safe to use.

-– The town of Gilbert, Arizona has teamed up with Arizona State University to implement a dog waste biodigestion system at Cosmo Dog Park.
-(This project was inspired by Park Spark, a temporary interactive art installation at Pacific Street Park in Cambridge, Massachusetts that used methane from biodigested dog waste to light a park lamp.
+– The town of Gilbert, Arizona teamed up with Arizona State University to implement a dog waste biodigestion system at Cosmo Dog Park.
+(This project was inspired by Park Spark, a temporary interactive art installation at Pacific Street Park in Cambridge, Massachusetts that used methane from biodigested dog waste to light a park lamp.)

 – The City of Surrey has developed a Dog Off Leash Area Strategy, 2012-2021, that includes a Waste Management section comparing potential future solutions.

 – The City of Vancouver took a serious look at composting as a way to deal with the growing volume of dog waste in its public parks – see “Dealing with Dog Waste in Vancouver Parks / Preliminary Research for Dog Waste Composting at Everett Crowley Park,” LEES + Associates Landscape Architects.
 (No longer posted; contact the City of Vancouver.)
 The search for solutions continues.
 “The city’s 11,800 kilograms of dog waste produced each year is too much for garbage collectors.”